RishabhMathur06/Building_AI_Agents_With_Guardrails/README.md

 - **Market Awareness**: Query (mocked) real-time market data and rumors.
 - **Execute**: Propose and simulate trades via a high-risk `execute_trade` tool.

-**The Goal:** Initially, the agent is **unguarded**, creating a controlled environment to demonstrate failures (e.g., trading on rumors without verification).
-The ultimate objective is to implement **Input, Action, and Output Guardrails** to mitigate hallucinations and ensure regulatory compliance.
+**The Goal:** The project demonstrates a transition from an **unguarded** agent (for demonstrating failures) to a heavily governed system.
+We are progressively implementing **Input, Action, and Output Guardrails** to mitigate hallucinations, block malicious inputs, and ensure regulatory compliance. **Layer 1 (Input Guardrails)** is now fully active!

 ---